 It is beyond my understanding why we continue to teach such nonsense at universities around the world.
 As an academic field, Supply Chain Management does not have any solid foundation.
 As a professional field, it is the collective name of a bunch of jobs and activities that show little resemblance of the textbook definitions typically found.
 It has zero utility; in fact, I argue the term is harmful as it merely adds confusion and distracts from the actual tasks that can be found in (real) professional fields like purchasing, logistics, or even supplier management (where it applies).
 When I ask students in my lectures what they’d like to do for a living after graduation, the most frequent response (other than “I don’t know”) is “something in supply chain management”.
 This should ring an alarm bell.
 It is no surprise, however: The idea of “managing” companies, especially “globally” in the wake of the presumed “increasing globalization” that is so frequently cited in introductions to second-rate bachelor theses, naturally seems attractive.

 Academics are the very people who should question the utility of fancy terms rather than uncritically repeat them.
 Academics are the people whose job it is to add knowledge, which requires clarity of thought, which conflicts with vacuous bullshit lingo and unfounded claims put forth by people trying to “sell management consultancy” (Johnsen et al., 2008).
 As Vinsel (2021) puts it, “higher education has become suffused with innovation-speak and business bullshit, using words to chase cash rather than to strive for accuracy and truth.
 In a real sense, such talk is a betrayal of the mission of universities.”
 Academia, however, it trusted by society, and therefore as academics we must make sure we don’t fall for cheap marketing tricks and add to confusion, rather than reduce it.
-In his criticism of politicized language, Orwell (1946) emphasizes how important it is ”to let the meaning choose the word, and not the other way about”.
+In his criticism of politicized language, Orwell (1946) emphasizes how important it is ”to let the meaning choose the word, and not the other way around”.
 With SCM (and the same seems to have been the case for the equally terrible “Industry 4.0”), the impression one gets is that somebody made up a fancy expression and hundreds of academics subsequently tried to assign meaning to it, as in religious interpretation of holy scripts, thereby justifying its existence.

 Obviously, Supply Chain Management is not the only nonsense term adopted by Academia, and I wish more academics would become conscious of the vague language they use and how it limits clear thinking.
 Anyway, it is a good place to start: Abandoning the pretentious and meaningless term Supply Chain Management will help increase clarity in logistics engineering and education.